kuangyu0801/kuangyu0801.github.io/README.md

 - Reflect on the job itself: in mediatek, i have worked on large project, version control, build , testing. regression, CR handling, issue report
 - Address cultural fit: I have the working experience also in a big company and know the general workflow and possess good communication skill
 - can cooperate communicate with people from different background, fluent in English
-- plus i learn thing rather fast
+- plus i learn thing rather fast, i think i can contribute the job

 ## **3. Why do you want to work here?**
 IBM has always been my top choice.
 IBM was and is still a technology giant with a diverse and globalized team and probably the only company that is still doing research and development while being a commercial success.